 The concept sounds like an oxymoron.
 Sports are, by their very nature, something people compete in, showing off their physical prowess.
 What kind of sport doesn’t allow you to compete against others and prove that you are the best?

 There are, actually, several sports disciplines and activities that can be done recreationally.
+Every sport can be done recreationally actually, but we won’t give you here advice to be the best, like here for wrestling.
+Rather we are here to talk about sports in which you don’t want to have this competitive pressure hovering upon you.
 In fact, it is often up to you whether you want to compete or not.
 Here are some of the sports and recreational activities you can enjoy for the benefit of your health without turning them into a competition.

 It is true that there are various martial art tournaments.
 However, the man point of martial arts is to develop your body and learn how to defend yourself.
 They can teach you discipline and, depending on the martial art in question, exercise your entire body.
 Martial arts like Capoeira, Wing Chun, and Taekwondo keep your body fit and nimble, while providing you with an affordable workout.